Finance, bursaries, and assistance

 In addition to the government loan to cover your tuition fees, students from the UK can also take out a maintenance loan to help with living costs.
 A portion of the maintenance loan isn't means tested and is available to all students regardless of household income.
 The remaining portion (the additional maintenance loan) is means tested, with the level of loan you're eligible for dependent on your household income.

 If you take out a maintenance loan, this will be paid directly into your bank account in three instalments each year, at the beginning of each term.
 Find out more by visiting the website of your relevant student finance authority:

-If you qualify for an additional maintenance loan you may also be eligible for a Cambridge Bursary of up to £3,500 per year or £5,650 per year for some mature students.
+If you qualify for an additional maintenance loan, you may also be eligible for a Cambridge Bursary of up to £3,500 per year or £5,600 per year for some mature students.
 The amount you may receive will depend on your household income as reported to your relevant student finance authority.